batmen-lab/BioMANIA/Git2APP.md

 ```

 #### 2.1.3.
 Run Training Scripts:
-For subsequent steps, refer to the [`Run with script/Training`](README.md#training) section in the README.
+For subsequent steps, refer to the following steps of obtaining `API_composite.json` from [`Run with script/Training`](README.md#training) section in the README.
 Following these instructions will result in the generation of data files in data/standard_process/your_project_name and model files in hugging_models.

 ```python
 data/standard_process/your_project_name